voueil/TuwaiqBank/README.md

-A simple JavaFX-based GUI application for account creation, login authentication, and user dashboard display
+A simple JavaFX-based GUI application for account creation, login authentication, and user dashboard display and Send Money Functionality

 ## 🧪 Technologies
 Java 11+